 Ezekiel means “God strengthens,” and that’s a pretty good place to start if you like biblical references.
 I remember my best friend in first grade being obsessed with a boy in our class named Zeke, and she loved him all the way through elementary school because he was such a character.
 Maybe your Zeke will be a character, too.
-16 Catherine (Cat, Kitty)
+16 Catherine (Cat, Cathy, Kitty)

 Cat just makes you sound like you’re cool, doesn’t it?
 I can’t help but think of the character Kat in the movie